wingify/readme-central/docs/Integrations/fme-integration-mixpanel.md

 #### Mixpanel Account Setup

 * Create a Mixpanel account at mixpanel.com if you don't already have one
 * Create a new project in your Mixpanel dashboard
 * Obtain your Mixpanel project token from the project settings
-* Add your Mixpanel project token to your application's constants or local.properties file:
+* Add your Mixpanel project token to your application's configuration:

 ```properties
 MIXPANEL_PROJECT_TOKEN=your_mixpanel_project_token